g-male/darin-portfolio/content/capturing/product/mass-hysteria-skateboard.md

 postyear: "2023"
 contentdesc: product
 ---
 Product photography, and editing for Mass Hysteria.

-Shot in the Knock Twice studio.
+Shot in the Knock Twice studio, Toronto.